RatJuggler/advent-of-code/2020/README.md

 some converting back forth.

 ##### Day 12: Rain Risk
-So I ended doing exactly what I did on Day 4 again.
+I ended doing exactly what I did on Day 4 again.
 Completed the first part quickly and without issue, then got side tracked faffing about with how best to implement a combined solution for both parts and getting nowhere.
 Of course once I'd actually bothered to generate a solution I was able to go back and refactor it into what I was looking for.

+##### Day 13: Shuttle Search
+My original code for part one wasn't very elegant to start with, but I managed to knock it into shape with some refactoring after generating the solution.
+Looking at part two it was immediately obvious that something other than brute force would be required to generate a solution in a reasonable timeframe but at this point I was completely stuck.
+I spent some time refactoring, to eke a bit more performance out of my brute forcing and to see if I could gain any insights on how to proceed, but didn't come up with anything.
+Taking a peek at the #AdventOfCode tag on Twitter and people were mentioning the Chinese Remainder Theorem.
+I Googled this but after a quick read decided that the time it would take me to understand it was more than I wanted to spend at this moment.
+Instead, I kicked off the brute force solution on my desktop PC (i7-6700K@4.6GHz), and it produced a result within a couple of hours (I didn't time it).
+I will revisit this at some point to implement a proper solution.